 To give you, the ZapWorks community, a solid foundation with which to price your own AR projects, we’re sharing the 13 factors we use at Zappar when costing up any AR project.
 These points should serve as a rough guide for your own pricing strategy.

 We’ve segmented this post into the factors you should consider when starting out as an AR creator, as well as pricing factors for bigger, more involved AR projects.
+Once you've read this post, be sure to check out our complete guide to pricing, positioning and packaging your AR services.

 Let’s get stuck in shall we?